KeyC0de/StatePattern/readme.md

 I used Windows 8.1 x86_64, Visual Studio 2017, C++17 to build the project.

-# Contribute

-Please submit any bugs you find through GitHub repository 'Issues' page with details describing how to replicate the problem.
-If you liked it or you learned something new give it a star, clone it, contribute to it whatever.
-Enjoy.

 # License

 Distributed under the GNU GPL V3 License.
 See "GNU GPL license.txt" for more information.

-# Contact

-email: *nik.lazkey@gmail.com*</br>
-website: *www.keyc0de.net*